22 Best Keto Vegetables Plus 7 High-Carb Veggies to Avoid!

 Recipes to try: Tuna Ceviche, Cabbage Roll Soup, Caprese Salad

-making zucchini noodles best worst vegetables keto diet
+making zucchini noodles one of the best vegetables for a keto diet

 Zucchini